 Sprint Review and Retrospective Meetings

-In Scrum, when the sprint ends, it’s time for the team to present its work to the Product Owner.
+When the sprint ends, it’s time for the team to present its work to the Product Owner.
 This is known as the sprint review meeting.
-At this time, the Product Owner goes through the sprint backlog and asks the team to present its work.
-The Product Owner checks the work against the acceptance criteria to determine if the work is satisfactory or not.
-Even if only one percent of a story remains to be completed by a team, the Product Owner must reject the story as unfinished.
-Teams commonly discover that a story’s final touches often excise the most effort and time, so awarding partial credit for an incomplete story can contribute to a slanted velocity.
+At this time, the Product Owner asks the team to demonstrate a potentially shippable product increment.
+The Product Owner declares which items are truly done or not.
+Teams commonly discover that a story’s final touches often excise the most effort and time.
+Partially done work should not be called “done.”

 After the sprint review meeting, the team and the ScrumMaster get together for the retrospective meeting.
-During this meeting, the team considers three things: what went well, what didn’t, and what improvements could be made in the next sprint.
-Since the Product Owner sits this meeting, team members can speak frankly about the sprint’s successes and failures.
-It’s an especially important opportunity for the team to focus on its overall performance and identify strategies to improve its processes.
+During this meeting, the team considers what went well, what didn’t, and what improvements could be made in the next sprint.
+Team members should be able to speak frankly about the sprint’s successes and failures.
+It’s an especially important opportunity for the team to focus on its effectiveness and identify strategies to improve its processes.
 Moreover, it allows the ScrumMaster to observe common impediments that impact the team and then work to resolve them.

 Leave a Reply